T-Ash-90/qrcg-api-statistics-project/README.md

     No Target URL, as this is a <Type> QR Code

-5. After displaying all the QR codes, the script will show the **total scans** across all QR codes within the date range you specified (or for all time if no range is set).
+5. After displaying all the QR codes, the script will show the **total scans** across all QR codes that were created within the date range you specified (or for all time if no range is set).

+---

+## CSV Export

+After displaying the QR code data in the terminal, the script will prompt if you want to export the data to a CSV file:

+    Do you want to download the data as CSV? (y/n)

+If you choose `y`, the script will create a CSV file with the following columns:
+- **Created**: The creation date of the QR code.
+- **Title**: The title of the QR code.
+- **Short URL**: The short URL for the QR code.
+- **Target URL**: The target URL for the QR code.
+- **Type**: The type of the QR code (e.g., URL, SMS, etc.).
+- **Total Scans**: Total number of scans.
+- **Unique Scans**: Number of unique scans.

+The CSV will exclude any rich text formatting, and will not include fallback messages like "No Target URL, as this is a SMS QR Code".
+It also excludes any missing URLs in the exported data.

 ---